-Here are a few survival tips to not ruin my diet, and not go overboard with the drinking.
+Here are a few survival tips to not ruin my diet (avoid these 4 diet mistakes), and not go overboard with the drinking.
 I want to be able to enjoy the time with my friends and family and enjoying the day.

 Eat Breakfast – Skipping breakfast can lower your metabolism for the day and make you over eat later in the day.
 Over eating leads to more calories than you need.
 So opt for some oatmeal or egg whites with some veggies.
 You will thank me the next day.

 Go for the Veggies – I know, so much easier said than done, but try to fill your plate with more veggies than creamed foods.
 Even try to just stick to the veggies for appetizer times.
 If you want to do dips, just try it sparingly.
 The veggies will make it easier to detox and also is easier on your digestion when you are eating so many other foods.